 Dinner at Susukino

-Susukino is the largest entertainment district in the north of Sapporo.
+Susukino is the largest entertainment district in the northern part of Sapporo.
 The neighborhood is filled with bars, restaurants, shops, karaoke, game centers, pachinko parlors, hotels, and a red-light district.
 Local cuisine, served in charming and cozy restaurants, includes specially prepared dishes of fresh seafood; crab and sushi; a miso-based hot pot Ishikarinabe made with salmon and a lot of vegetables too.
 For meat lovers there is the famous Hokkaido grilled lamb/mutton dish Jingisukan.
 The recent trend among the youth is to hit the bars that serve fancy cocktails and beautiful parfaits.

 Hokkaido Shrine/ Hokkaido Jingu

 On the second day, let’s head west to the Maruyama neighborhood.
 The 60,000-square-meter Hokkaido Jingu Shrine was built in 1869 during the emerging period of the State Shinto ideology, the government soon supporting Shinto as the national religion.
 Enshrined here are three of Hokkaido’s protective deities.
 Heavily visited by many people, especially crowds gather here during the cherry blossom season in spring and on New Year’s Day.

 Access: 10 min walk from the Maruyama Koen station on subway Tozai line

 Maruyama Zoo, the oldest zoo in Hokkaido, is famous for facilitating safe and close up areas where visitors can observe the animals in a natural manner and habitat as could be designed.
 Among the various events, there is the very special event such as Night Zoo, where visitors can see nocturnal animals in activity.
 Many of the animals can be commonly found in other zoos, but some are unique to the cooler northern weather.
 Especially popular animals are the Polar Bears and Red Pandas.

 9:30～16:30 (March to October),9:30～16:00（November to February）